Monteverde & Associates PC is Investigating the Recently Announced Acquisition | MarketScreener

-Civitas Solutions, Inc. (NYSE: CIVI) regarding the sale of Civitas Solutions, Inc. ("Civitas") to Centerbridge Partners L.P for $17.75 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/civitas-solutions-inc. It is free and there is no cost or obligation to you.
+TheStreet, Inc. (NasdaqCM: TST) regarding its sale to Euromoney Institutional Investor PLC for a cash consideration of $87.3 million.
+Click here for more information: https://www.monteverdelaw.com/case/thestreet-inc. It is free and there is no cost or obligation to you.

-Fidelity Southern Corporation (NasdaqGS: LION) regarding the sale of Fidelity Southern Corp. to Ameris Bancorp ("Ameris") for 0.80 shares of Ameris common stock for each share of Fidelity stock owned.
-Click here for more information: https://www.monteverdelaw.com/case/fidelity-southern-corporation.
+Western Gas Partners, LP (NYSE: WES) regarding its sale to Western Gas Equity Partners, LP for an exchange of 1.525 WGP common units for each WES common unit.
+Click here for more information: https://www.monteverdelaw.com/case/western-gas-partners-lp.
 It is free and there is no cost or obligation to you.

-Sparton Corporation (NYSE: SPA) regarding the sale of Sparton Corp. to Cerberus Capital Management, L.P. for $18.50 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/sparton-corporation-0.
+Medley Capital Corporation (NYSE: MCC) regarding the sale of Medley Capital Corporation ("Medley") to Sierra Income Corporation ("Sierra") for 0.8050 shares of Sierra for each share of Medley common share set for a shareholder vote on February 8, 2019.
+Click here for more information: https://www.monteverdelaw.com/case/medley-capital-corporation.
+It is free and there is no cost or obligation to you.

+Arsanis, Inc. (NasdaqGM: ASNS) regarding its acquisition of X4 Pharmaceuticals, Inc. ("X4") for 0.5948 shares of Arsanis common stock for each share of X4.
+Click here for more information: https://www.monteverdelaw.com/case/arsanis-inc. It is free and there is no cost or obligation to you.

+Haymaker Acquisition Corp.
+(NasdaqCM: HYAC) regarding its business combination with OneSpaWorld where each Haymaker common share will be converted into the right to receive one OneSpaWorld Share.
+Click here for more information: https://www.monteverdelaw.com/case/haymaker-acquisition-corp.
+It is free and there is no cost or obligation to you.

+Alliance MMA (NasdaqCM: AMMA) regarding the acquisition of SCWorx Corp. for the quotient of $50,000,000 divided by the closing price of Alliance MMA's common stock at closing (subject to a price cap of $.67 per share).
+Click here for more information: https://www.monteverdelaw.com/case/alliance-mma.
 It is free and there is no cost or obligation to you.

 Monteverde & Associates PC is a national class action securities and consumer litigation law firm that has recovered millions of dollars and is committed to protecting shareholders and consumers from corporate wrongdoing.
 Monteverde & Associates lawyers have significant experience litigating Mergers & Acquisitions and Securities Class Actions, whereby they protect investors by recovering money and remedying corporate misconduct.
 Mr. Monteverde, who leads the legal team at the firm, has been recognized by Super Lawyers as a Rising Star in Securities Litigation in 2013, 2017 and 2018, an award given to less than 2.5% of attorneys in a particular field.
 He has also been selected by Martindale-Hubbell as a 2017 and 2018 Top Rated Lawyer.